 Committee Responsibilities Planning 1.Planning and conservation Functions relating to town and country planning and development management as specified in Schedule 1 to the Local Authorities Executive Arrangements (Functions and Responsibilities) (Wales) Regulations 2007 ('the Functions Regulations') save in relation to footpaths and bridleways 2.
 Powers relating to the preservation of trees, the protection of important hedgerows and the power to make limestone pavement order.

-3. Review proposed development in accordance with the Council's Local Development Plan.
-Licensing and Regulatory All other functions and powers specified in Schedule 1 to the Functions Regulations, save in relation to the duty to determine licensing policy in accordance with s.6 of the Licensing Act 2003, to approve the Authority's Statement of Accounts, to determine the affordable borrowing limit, to make arrangements for the proper administration of financial affairs, the approval of an annual investment strategy, the power to make Standing Orders, to appoint staff, to appoint Proper Officers and designate Head of Paid Service and Monitoring Officer and to consider adverse reports from the Public Services Ombudsman for Wales, all of which shall be reserved to full Council.
+Review proposed development in accordance with the Council's Local Development Plan.
+Licensing and Regulatory All other functions and powers specified in Schedule 1 to the Functions Regulations, save in relation to the duty to determine licensing policy in accordance with s.6 of the Licensing Act 2003, to approve the Authority's Statement of Accounts, to determine the affordable borrowing limit, to make arrangements for the proper administration of financial affairs, the approval of an annual investment strategy, the power to make Standing Orders, to appoint staff, to appoint Proper Officers and designate Monitoring Officer and to consider adverse reports from the Public Services Ombudsman for Wales, all of which shall be reserved to full Council.
 All functions and powers specified in Schedule 4 to the Functions Regulations other than those listed herein as reserved to full Council or the Executive.
 To consider and approve or decline the making of any opposed under section 25 of Part III of the Highways Act 1980 (5) (creation of highways); section 116 - 120 of Part VIII of the Highways Act 1980 (stopping up and diversion of highways etc.); and section 53 of the Wildlife and Countryside Act 1981(11) (duty to keep definitive map and statement under continuous review) Along with the power to issue a site license in no-routine cases under the Mobile Homes (Wales) Act 2013.
 Standards As set out in Article 9.3 Other functions: Functions relating to standards of conduct of members under any relevant provision of, or regulations made under, the Local Government Act 2000.
 Other functions delegated to the Committee by the Council in accordance with section 54(3) of the Local Government Act 2000, in accordance with any regulations made under that Act.
 Democratic Services To exercise the function of the local authority under section 8(1)(a) The Local Government (Wales) Measure 2011 (designation of head of democratic services).
 To review the adequacy of provision by the authority of staff, accommodation and other resources to discharge democratic services functions, and To make reports and recommendations to the authority in relation to such provision.
 To fully support the non-executive role of councillors.
 To undertake pieces of work aimed at improving the democratic function, in line with the ethos of the Local Government Measure 2011.
 To draw up a job description for elected members and improve clarity, transparency and public engagement.
 To review the ICT policy for members.
 Governance and Audit Ensure that there are effective relationships between external and internal audit, inspection agencies and other relevant bodies, and that the value of the audit process is actively promoted.
-Review the financial statements, external auditor's opinion and reports to members, recommend the adoption of the financial statements by full Council and monitor management action in response to the issues raised by external audit.
-Maintain an overview of the Council's constitution in respect of contract procedure rules and financial regulations.
-Make recommendations, as appropriate, to Cabinet and Council on any matters reported through the Governance and Audit Committee.
-Investment To make decisions on the acquisition, management and disposal of investment assets as prescribed in the Asset Investment Policy and the Asset Management Strategy.